lightsprint09/Sourcing/README.md

    }
 }

-//If your reuse identifier is the same a the class name extension TrainCell: CellIdentifierProviding {}
+//If the reuse identifier is the same as the class name. extension TrainCell: ReuseIdentifierProviding {}

 let trainCellConfiguration = CellConfiguration<TrainCell>()
 let fetchResultsController: NSFetchedResultsController<Train> = //